 Most flowers are single types, but new cultivars are becoming available with semi-double and fully double blooms.
 Yellow-green apple-shaped fruit follows flowers, ripening in October.

 Eaten fresh, the fruit will cause serious facial contortions due to its sour nature.
-Sweetened, it can be used in tasty preserves and jellies.
-Branches are often thorny, so beware!
+Branches are sometimes thorny, so beware!